-A de novo review of active animal care and use protocols is required every 36-month intervals, and is to be completed by the previous approval date.
-The PI must submit a protocol for 36-month review to the UCAR office (using the on-line system) at least two (2) months before the expiration date.
-At this point, the 36-month review is handled in the manner as a new protocol (see Part III.D.6 above).
+Full review of active animal care and use protocols is required every three years (36-month intervals).
+The PI must submit a protocol for 36 month review to the UCAR office (using the online system) at least two (2) months before the expiration date.
+Review is handled the same way for 36 month reviews and new protocols (see Part III.D.6 above).
 If a protocol for an active PHS grant is allowed to expire, the UCAR office staff notifies the University of Rochester Office of Research and Sponsored Programs, who notifies PHS.
-If there are any animals on the protocol at the time of expiration, they are handled by the UCAR holding protocol beginning at the expiration date, and remain under that holding protocol until UCAR can determine what should be done with them.
-During this time, the PI does not have access to the animals assigned to the expired protocol, and no procedures other than those required for veterinary care or husbandry can be done on them.
+If there are any animals on the protocol at the time of expiration, they are handled by the Department of Laboratory Animal Medicine holding SOP beginning at the expiration date, and remain under that SOP until the IACUC can determine what should be done with them.
+The PI does not have access to them, and no procedures other than those required for veterinary care or husbandry can be done on them.